 - Temperature above 100.4 F or below 96.8 F

 - Heart rate faster than 90 beats per minute

 - Respiratory rate faster than 20 breaths per minute, a paCO2 under 32 mmHg, or the need for invasive mechanical intubation for an acute process

 - White-blood-cell count over 12 or under 4, or immature band forms over 10%

 The SOFA Score is a newer, more-complex tool that focuses on signs of organ dysfunction.
 Outside the hospital or in the ER, healthcare providers may use a simpler version of the SOFA Score, known as “quick SOFA” or “qSOFA.”

 What To Do?

-Detecting sepsis early, and pursuing treatment quickly are key.
-If a patient has an infection that is not getting better, or even if the patient has merely a suspected source of infection such as a catheter or a surgical anastomosis, healthcare providers should screen for sepsis using the SIRS Criteria.
-As concern increases, the patient’s family members should promptly request, and providers should quickly obtain, a SOFA Score.
+Detecting sepsis early, and pursuing treatment quickly is key.
+If a patient has an infection that is not getting better, or even if the patient has merely a suspected source of infection such as a catheter or a surgical anastomosis, healthcare providers should screen for it using the SIRS Criteria.
+As concern increases, the patient’s family members should promptly request, and providers should quickly obtain a SOFA Score.

 The Bell Law Firm represents clients who have suffered death or catastrophic injury in medical malpractice and other personal injury cases.